 Tornadoes in the Spring and Hurricanes in the Fall

 The Southeastern United States sure experiences its share of storms.
 But if you plan your travel right, you should be able to avoid them.
 Hit the beach from May to July to skirt the tail ends of the high tornado and hurricane seasons.
-Traveling to South Carolina in the winter is also a safe bet if don't mind cooler winter temperatures.
-But be wary of booking a trip to this state in the fall, as hurricanes frequent coastal areas almost every month from August through October.
+Traveling to South Carolina in the winter is also a safe bet if you don't mind cooler winter temperatures.
+But be wary of booking a trip to this state in the fall, as hurricanes frequent coastal areas from August through October.
 Strong winds, high seas, and punishing rains can often warrant evacuations, making hopping a plane home or driving north on the freeway challenging.

 Winter in South Carolina